darpix/la-capitaine-theme/README.md

 La Capitaine and La Capitaine Dark look and feel themes

 # Other notes
+Run

+`wget https://github.com/darpix/la-capitaine-theme/raw/master/uninstall.sh && sudo sh uninstall.sh`

-Download the uninstall.sh script and run it as root to delete the theme, icon, cursor, and color files.
+to delete the theme, icon, cursor, and color files.
 It will leave the Lato font pack, SierraBreeze, and the Latte layout.